bhanusolanki45/Spotify-PowerBI-Dashboard/README.md

 ## Data Source
-- Dataset: Spotify tracks data (likely from public sources such as Kaggle - add the exact link if you used one)
+- Dataset: Spotify tracks data (likely from public sources such as Kaggle)
 - Total records analyzed: ~28,000 songs, 342 artists (as shown in the dashboard)

 ## Technologies Used